Dhruva2/MinimallyDisruptiveCurves.docs/menu2.md

-Tutorial notebooks are in the MDCExamples repository.
+Tutorial Pluto notebooks are in the MDCExamples repository.
 1. At a terminal, in the directory of your choice, type the following commands:
 ```julia
  git clone https://github.com/Dhruva2/MDCExamples.git